armory/documentation/_spinnaker_install_admin_guides/install-on-gke.md

 On the `workstation machine`:

 * You can use `gcloud` to create Google resources:
-  * GKE clusters (or, alternatley, have a GKE cluster already built)
+  * GKE clusters (or, alternately, have a GKE cluster already built)
   * GCS buckets (or, alternately, have a GCS bucket already built)
 * You have the `kubectl` (Kubernetes CLI tool) installed and are able to use it to interact with your GKE cluster, if you're using a prebuilt GKE cluster
 * You have a persistent working directory in which to work in.
 One option here is `~/gke-spinnaker`